menandmice/micetro_docs/guides/user-manual/ipam.rst

 Micetro allows administrators to integrate Active Directory (AD) sites into the IPAM context, view subnets within these sites and add, remove, and move subnets between the sites.

 .. note::
-  AD sites and subnets integration is only available when Men&Mice Central is running on a Windows server, and it is enabled by default.
+  AD sites and subnets integration is only available when Micetro Central is running on a Windows server, and it is enabled by default.
 See :ref:`admin-general`.

   AD sites are only assigned to and visible in the ``Default`` address space.